ShrushtiGowari09/To-do-List-Application/README.md

 ## Usage

 - **Add a Task**: Enter a task name, set its priority and due date, and click "Add Task."
-- **Edit or Delete a Task**: Use the respective buttons next to each task to modify or remove it.
+- **Delete a Task**: Use the respective buttons next to each task to modify or remove it.
 - **Mark as Complete**: Click the checkbox next to a task to mark it as completed, which will strike through the task name.

 ## Contributing

 Contributions are welcome!
 Please open an issue or submit a pull request to contribute to this project.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-Feel free to customize the description based on additional features or changes in your application.
+## Contact

+For any questions or feedback, please reach out to [Shrushti Gowari](mailto:shrushtigowari09@gmail.com).